The Boys star reveals autoimmune disease diagnosis in health update

-The Boys star Erin Moriatry reveals Graves’ disease diagnosis in health update
+The Boys star Erin Moriarty reveals Graves’ disease diagnosis in health update

 ‘I feel so removed from who I am,’ said 30-year-old actor before her treatment

-Erin Moriatry, best known for her performance in the 2019 drama series The Boys, has revealed she has been diagnosed with the autoimmune condition Graves’ disease.
+Erin Moriarty, best known for her performance in the Prime Video series The Boys, has revealed she has been diagnosed with the autoimmune condition Graves’ disease.

 The 30-year-old actor said in a recent Instagram post that she received treatment within 24 hours of her diagnosis and has been “increasing in strength ever since”.